Overall equipment effectiveness (OEE)

 Table of contents

-The OEE formula is calculated by multiplying availability, performance and quality and is represented by a percentage.
+The OEE formula is calculated by multiplying availability, performance, and quality and is represented by a percentage.

 Finding the OEE of an asset starts with measuring availability, which is calculated by dividing the total run time of an asset by the total planned production time of an asset.
 It excludes planned shutdowns for preventive maintenance, holidays, or similar scenarios.
 Below is an example of how to use the OEE formula:

 For example, if a machine was supposed to run for 12 hours, but suffered a breakdown and only ran for 11 hours, the availability would be 0.917 or 91.7%.